HiImLen/WheresMyHamster/README.md

 There are various functions that will be executed on our server (Cloudscript PlayFab and Azure Functions) to prevent untrusted clients (cheating...).

 ## Optimization
-Lightmap baking and atlas texture are used to reduce as much draw calls as possible.
+Light baking, sprite atlas and mesh combing are used to reduce as much draw calls as possible.

 ## Localization
 Support English and Vietnamese.